nN3k/kovaaks-leaderboard/README.md

 # Raw Aim

+PLEACE CLONE AND EMAIL ME AFTERWARDS
+THIS IS A PRIVATE REPOSITORY
+ON THE THE 26 OF NOVEMBER THIS REPOSITORY WILL BE MADE PRIVATE AGAIN IF NO CONTACT IS INITIATED

 Like in speedrunning a run is only accepted if a VOD of the run linked in the submition.
 Kovaak's does not have this feature.
 When someone cheats and does not get cought by the Anti-Cheat their run is accepted.
 Some known and trusted members of this community wished for a mandetory VOD to be submitted in higher ranks.
 This is the idea behind Raw Aim.